 Writing Free

-Edited by Irene Staunton
+edited by Irene Staunton

 In this fifth anthology of Zimbabwean short stories from Weaver Press fifteen writers respond to the topic of writing free, and offer their thoughts about how and why they wrote as they did.
 The stories reflect a wide variety of freedoms: from tyranny, from hunger, from abuse, from the shackles of tradition, and even from the traditional constraints of narrative convention.
 But there are cautionary tales, too.
 Political change may be liberating for the adults who suffered for it, but will their children share in the euphoria of new-found freedom?
 Will a departure from domestic poverty to the calm waters of the diaspora deliver all that was hoped for it?
 Is the grass always greener beyond the fence of a stifling marriage?
 Zimbabwe has had more than its share of social and material deprivation in recent years, and people's responses have taken many forms.
 Writing Free offers an engaging and kaleidoscopic sample of these, and in doing so give an intimate portrait of a country in transition.

-About the Editor
+About the editors

 Irene Staunton